-No. The underlying genetic defect cannot be altered; however, treatment does help with varying periods of remission.
+No. The underlying genetic defect cannot be altered; however, treatment does help with prevention of flare-ups and may increase the speed of healing.

 How can Hailey-Hailey disease be treated?

 There are several ways of helping patients with Hailey-Hailey disease: